Asus ROG Ally vs Steam Deck? I Bet on the Steam Deck Coming Ahead and Here’s Why

 Second, Asus has an established physical distribution network – something that Valve does not have, and that will make it hard for Valve to penetrate the mainstream market.
 ASUS can launch and expect to raise the visibility of their device pretty quickly in stores around the world where they currently sell their business and gaming laptops.
 I would expect they could scale up production to match the demand in case sales prove to be very good, something that the Steam Deck struggled to achieve for a long time.

 Third, they benefit from the halo effect of the ROG brand.
-In the PC gaming market, ROG is well known and advertised in esport events.
+In the PC gaming market, ROG is well known and advertized in esport events.
 They don’t have to build their reputation from scratch.

 Finally, they may be second-movers (or third-movers if you count GPD as being the first) on the market after Valve, but they now probably know what to expect in terms of market size based on what they could study from Valve’s go-to-market strategy.
 The first mover on a new market may make many mistakes before finding a sweet spot, things that second and third movers can learn and benefit from, if they carefully observe the situation.